ritikkumarsahubitcot/sample-react-app/README.md

-# Cool Animated React App Just for test
+# Cool Animated React App

 A modern, multi-page React application with stunning animations built using Framer Motion and React Router.